Phantom Planet EP

-Limited Edition Tour EP features three new songs from Phantom Planet's new studio record, Raise the Dead, released on April 15, 2008, as well as one b-side.
-It was released during their 2007 West Coast tour with Maroon 5, was available on tour and for order at the Fueled by Ramen webstore, and is now available as a digital download.
-The Raise the Dead versions of the songs have some extra tracking.
+Phantom Planet EP is a limited-edition tour EP by the American rock band Phantom Planet.
+It features three songs later included on their studio album Raise the Dead (2008), as well as one b-side.
+The EP was released during the band's 2007 West Coast tour with Maroon 5, was sold at shows and through the Fueled by Ramen webstore, and was later made available as a digital download.
+The album versions differ slightly from the EP recordings.